VishalBalajiSivaraman/The-SocialLion/README.md

 ## About:

-* Pursuing my Graduate studies in the filed of Electrical and Computer Engineering at University of Florida .
-* Currently pursuing my ambition of learning AI/ML,DL and cloud computing.
+* Pursuing my ambition of learning AI/ML,DL and cloud computing.
 * Fond of Cicuit Designing in Electronics

 ## Find me on: